yz93/LAVT-RIS/README.md

 Welcome to the official repository for the method presented in "LAVT: Language-Aware Vision Transformer for Referring Image Segmentation."

 ![Pipeline Image](pipeline.jpg)

 Code in this repository is written using [PyTorch](https://pytorch.org/) and is organized in the following way (assuming the working directory is the root directory of this repository):
 * `./lib` contains files implementing the main network.
+* Inside `./lib`, `_utils.py` defines the highest-level model, which incorporates the backbone network defined in `backbone.py` and the simple mask decoder defined in `mask_predictor.py`.
+`segmentation.py` provides the model interface and initialization functions.
 * `./bert` contains files migrated from [Hugging Face Transformers v3.0.2](https://huggingface.co/transformers/v3.0.2/quicktour.html), which implement the BERT language model.
-We have used Transformers v3.0.2 during development but it has a bug that would appear when using `DistributedDataParallel`.
+We used Transformers v3.0.2 during development but it had a bug that would appear when using `DistributedDataParallel`.
-Therefore we decided to maintain a copy of the relevant source files in this repository.
+Therefore we maintain a copy of the relevant source files in this repository.
 This way, the bug is fixed and code in this repository is self-contained.
 * `./train.py` is invoked to train the model.
 * `./test.py` is invoked to run inference on the evaluation subsets after training.
 * `./refer` contains data pre-processing code and is also where data should be placed, including the images and all annotations.
 It is cloned from [refer](https://github.com/lichengunc/refer).
 * `./data/dataset_refer_bert.py` is where the dataset class is defined.
-* `./utils.py` defines functions that track statistics during training and also setup functions for using `DistributedDataParallel`.
+* `./utils.py` defines functions that track training statistics and setup functions for `DistributedDataParallel`.

-* Inside `./lib`, `_utils.py` defines the highest-level model, which incorporates the backbone network defined in `backbone.py` and the simple mask decoder defined in `mask_predictor.py`, and `segmentation.py` provides a model interface and functions used to initialize the model.
+## Updates
+**June 9<sup>th</sup>, 2022**.
+Added a more efficient implementation of LAVT.
+* To train this new model, specify `--model` as `lavt_one` (and `lavt` is still valid for specifying the old model).
+The rest of the configuration stays unchanged.
+* The difference between this version and the previous one is that the language model has been moved inside the overall model, so that `DistributedDataParallel` needs to be applied only once.
+Applying it twice (on the standalone language model and the main branch) as done in the old implementation led to low GPU utility, which prevented scaling up training speed with more GPUs.
+We recommend training this model on 8 GPUs
+(and same as before with batch size 32).
+* We plan to verify this new implementation with multiple runs and report the results.

 ## Setting Up
 ### Preliminaries